kingcomma/promotions-manager/readme.md

 # Promotions Manager

 A simple "promotions" manager that assists with dynamically displaying content to the user.
 Especially useful if you want to limit the frequency with which the promotion is shown.
-The manager does not assume anything about the "showing" and "hiding" functionality, it serves only as a means of verifying that a promotion should be shown based on its frequency parameters.
+Promotions Manager makes the following assumptions:

+  * You have some piece of content you want to display to a user at a certain frequency (eg, once per day, once per hour, 5 times per week, or even *always*)
+  * You have some process for "showing" that content
+  * You have some process for "hiding" that content

+That's it, no more assumptions. *How* you actually show and hide the content is entirely up to you.

 ## Example